 As infants, our children see the pediatrician much more frequently.
 As infants, children change literally day to day.
 I would make a list of my questions and bring those with me.
 I also had note paper and a pen with me so that I could write the answers.

 It was also important to me that the pediatrician I chose felt comfortable with my choices as a mother.
 For example, if I had a boy, I knew I would have him circumcised.
-Not all pediatricians support this choice.
+Not all pediatricians support the circumcision choice but I already have the information beforehand do I knew how safe it would be.

 I also wanted to know who would be on call on the days my doctor was off.
 We had one absolutely horrible experience.
 My own doctor was completely booked and they asked if one of the other doctors could see my daughter.